 The “Light Lines” photos symbolize human impact on nature.

 Within a split second, we can change these wild landscapes that have stood the same for millennia.
 All it takes is a political decision to develop into untouched nature, and irreversible damage is done.
 Our wilderness areas are disappearing faster than ever before.
 Last year, a study found that since 2014, 22 429 applications to build out into protected areas were sent to the Norwegian authorities.
 Of these applications, 21 102 were given the green light.
+That is 9 out of 10.
 Across the whole of Norway we are building cabins, ski resorts, gondolas, mines, wind turbines and roads.
 With this project we want to attempt to use the engagement in the Light Line photos to put the value of protecting nature higher up the political agenda in Norway.

 Vegard Aasen is a Norwegian photographer and filmmaker specialising in wildlife and adventure sports.
 He plans every image to the smallest detail, whether to put his subjects in mighty landscapes or tell a deeper story.
 When he works with wildlife, he spends much time getting to know the animals, whether at the species or individual level.